-Here are some of the top fashion brands highlights at The Paris Fashion Week 2023 Fall/Winter:
+Here are some of the top fashion brands highlighted at The Paris Fashion Week 2024 Fall/Winter:

 1. Louis Vuitton

-In the recent Paris fashion week held in March 2023, Louis Vuitton presented his collection that evoked traditional French style.
+In the recent Paris Fashion Week held on January 16–24, 2024, Louis Vuitton presented his collection that evoked traditional French style.
 Each garment from the collection embodied the essence of haute couture and bold allure.

-From the camel hued coats to leather detailing, precious sequin work to three-dimensional embroidery – all these made the garments perfect blend of tradition and innovation, representing French craftsmanship and artistry.
+From the camel-hued coats to leather detailing, precious sequin work, and three-dimensional embroidery, all these made the garments the perfect blend of tradition and innovation, representing French craftsmanship and artistry.